constellationcolon/essayer/_drafts/size-fetish.md

 In the corridors of the Columbia Center for Career Education hangs a collection of business-speak motivational posters.
-The one that I remember to this day was one that said: "Columbia CCE: not just finance or consulting."
+The one that I remember to this day was one that said: "Columbia {% sc CCE %}: not just finance or consulting."

-I hope they've remembered to update it to a more modern slogan: "Columbia CCE: not just finance, consulting, or tech."
+I hope they've remembered to update it to a more modern slogan: "Columbia {% sc CCE %}: not just finance, consulting, or tech."

 <div class="section-break">&</div>